 Thyroid Eye Disease

 This is a complex and incompletely understood disease.
 Thyroid eye disease can occur completely separate (even by many years) from the original episode of hyperthyroidism.
 The body's immune system does not recognize the orbital tissue as it's own and mounts an antibody assault on the tissue; specifically, the extraocular muscles and orbital fat.
 These are both infiltrated with antibodies, which enlarges them.
 This in turn pushes the eyeball outward, causing proptosis (bulging eye).
-The disease also causes changes in the eyelid muscles and can cause lid retraction.
+The disease also causes changes in the eyelid muscles and can cause lid retraction or drooping.
 Treatment depends on the stage of the disease.
 The goal is to protect the eye.
 Treatment can involve lid repositioning, removal of orbital fat (orbital fat decompression), bony orbital decompression, steroid treatment, radiation treatment and potentially drug treatment depending on the stage when diagnosed.
 Again, this depends on the need of the individual patient.
 If strabismus develops, then repositioning of the muscles of the eye may be necessary and could be more difficult due to thickened and tight eye muscles.